Inderix/Inderix.github.io/README.md

 # CorruptedPlazma.github.io
-My personal website, aka my gateway to learning web design on my own There's nothing too special here really.
+My personal website, aka a showcase of how bad I am at web design :troll: